Uncovering the Secrets of Arizona Climate

 A desert is purely defined as an area with scarce quantities of precipitation.
 An area of consistent aridity.

 When some type of moisture condensate does come, it does so intermittently.
 That leads to specifics in the flora and fauna of a desert area.
-The plants and animals have adapted to arid circumstances, and are unlike that of non-desert areas.
+The plants and animals have adapted to arid circumstances, and are unlike that in non-desert areas.

 Thus, you can say that a desert is one extreme of the earth’s environments.5,6